 It is enough that Jesus died and that He died for me,”

-our souls are strengthened and our faith is renewed in a manner we could have never achieved on our own.
+Our souls are strengthened and our faith is renewed in a manner we could have never achieved on our own.

 3. Singing expresses thanksgiving to God in all things.

 The apocalypse given by Jesus and recorded by John is filled with fantastic scenes of what is presently occurring in the presence of the triune Lord and of what will come at the end of days.
-Even as the reader seeks to make sense of it all, he cannot help but come away convinced that God is worthy of worship.
+The reader seeks to make sense of it all.
+Yet, he cannot help but come away convinced that God is worthy of worship.
 At every juncture, God’s creation cries out to Him in praise for who He is and for what He has done.
 These scenes of heavenly worship help us to put our earthly worship into perspective.
 While God uses our singing to accomplish other purposes, the most important function of our singing is the expression of thanksgiving to God.

 As you prepare to worship with the church this Lord’s Day, I hope you will do more than seek music that you enjoy.
 I pray that, out of the overflow of your relationship with God, you will seek out music that evidences the Spirit’s presence in your life, edifies the faith of others, and expresses gratitude to God in all things.

 “My Faith Has Found a Resting Place,” Lidie H. Edmunds.